dwettstein/cloud-computing-2016-zookeeper/README.md

 **[EXERCISE]** Provide evidences that your implementation works correctly in the 4 mentioned scenarios.
 You can provide logs and detailed explanations, use tables, etc. Discuss with the both assistants to decide upon your plan of action.

 **[EXERCISE]** Consider scenario 4 and assume that the master lags (e.g., due to a long garbage-collection cycle).

+##3.3 ZooKeeper in Quorum Mode
+The given VM setups ZooKeeper in standalone mode, that is with one single ZooKeeper server.
+In this last section, you must configure a ZooKeeper cluster with 3 servers, each one running on a separate VM.
+Follow the official instructions [here](https://zookeeper.apache.org/doc/trunk/zookeeperAdmin.html#sc_zkMulitServerSetup).

+One the cluster of ZooKeeer servers is functional, you should test your master/worker system on this deployment.

+**[EXERCISE]** Let one ZooKeeper server fail: how your system react in this scenario ?